weyoss/redis-smq/docs/api/message.md

 ### Message.prototype.setScheduledCron()

-Set message scheduling using a CRON expression.
+Schedule a message using a CRON expression.

 `CRON scheduling` can be combined with `repeat and period scheduling`.
-For example if we want a message to be delivered 5 times every hour with a 10 seconds delay between each message we can do:
+For example if we want a message to be delivered 5 times every hour with a 10 seconds delay between each message delivery, we can do:

 ```javascript
 const { Message } = require('redis-smq');